sanskrit/raw_etexts_english/blogs/manasataramgini/2004-12-23_the-drinking-of-poison.md

 +++
-title = "The drinking ofxa0poison"
+title = "The drinking of poison"

 +++
 While the bhAgavataM is considered a vaiShNava text, it contains an